LovingChester/dataportfolio/README.md

 # mlportfolio
-This repository will include some of my personal work on machine learning tasks.
+This repository will include some of my personal project on machine learning tasks.